ZotPlug/zot_plug_frontend/README.md

 #### Setting up Web

-Navigate to the appropriate directory, install the `npm` packages, and run the application.
+Navigate to the appropriate directory and install the `npm` packages.

 ```bash
 cd web